8th Lithuanian Cavalry Regiment

 The 8th Lithuanian Cavalry Regiment (8 Pułk Jazdy Wielkiego Księstwa Litewskiego) was a military unit of the Grand Duchy of Lithuania, raised during the Kościuszko Uprising.

 History

 Origins

 Formed in 1794 from Gen. Andrzej Karwowski's unit.

 Kościuszko Uprising

 The unit partook in the battle of Magnuszew.
-On October 1794, the regiment was stationed in Wizna.
+In October 1794, the regiment was stationed in Wizna.

 Commanders

 During the regiment's whole existence, it was commanded by Mjr.
 Józef Weyssenhoff.